 Mrs Eaves XL Serif & Narrow

-One area where Mrs Eaves seems less comfortable is in the setting of long texts, particularly in environments such as the interiors of books, magazines, and newspapers.
+One area where the original Mrs Eaves seems less comfortable is in the setting of long readerly texts, particularly in environments such as the interiors of books, magazines, and newspapers.
 It seems to handle long texts well only if there is ample space.
-A good example is the book /CD/DVD release The Band: A Musical History published by Capitol Records.
-Here, Mrs Eaves was given appropriate set width and generous line spacing.
 In such cases its wide proportions provide a luxurious feel which invites reading.
 Economy of space was not one of the goals behind the original Mrs Eaves design.
 With the introduction of Mrs Eaves XL, Licko addresses this issue.

-Since Mrs Eaves is one of our most popular typefaces, it's not surprising that over the years we've received many suggestions for additions to the family.
+Since Mrs Eaves is one of Emigre’s most popular typefaces, it’s not surprising that over the years we’ve received many suggestions for additions to the family.
 The predominant top three wishes are: greater space economy; the addition of a bold italic style; and the desire to pair it with a sans design.
-The XL series answers these requests with a comprehensive set of new fonts including a narrow, and a companion series of Mrs Eaves Sans styles to be released soon.
+The XL series answers these requests with a comprehensive set of new fonts including a narrow.

 The main distinguishing features of Mrs Eaves XL are its larger x-height with shorter ascenders and descenders and overall tighter spacing.
 These additional fonts expand the Mrs Eaves family for a larger variety of uses, specifically those requiring space economy.
 The larger x-height also allows a smaller point size to be used while maintaining readability.